MuckRock/documentcloud/docs/api/search.md

 ```

 with the addition of the `escaped` property to specify if the query had a syntax error and needed to be autoescaped.
 Each document will also contain a `highlights` property, which will contain relevant snippets from the document containing the given search term.

+*Note:* Highlights are only available to authenticated users.
+You may register for a free account at <https://accounts.muckrock.com/> to use this feature.

 ```
 {